alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 For *n*  nodes, at each of the log₂(*n*) recursion levels each node is considered once, so the total time is O(*n*⋅log(*n*)).
 This is acceptable.
 But still, since in our case log₂(*n*) ≈ 16 one can reasonably expect that an O(*n*) algorithm will be 16 times as fast for this data set, and a constant factor of 16 is far from insignificant.

 But can a linked list be shuffled in O(*n*) time without using O(*n*) extra memory?
 I don’t know of any way, and I doubt that it can be done.
-In contrast, as you’ll see O(*n*) time shuffling for an array is easy.
+In contrast, as you’ll see O(*n*) time shuffling of an array is easy.

 To measure elapsed time modern C++ code should use the C++11 `<chrono>` header, instead of the old C `clock` function.
 However, as with the `<random>` header direct use of those facilities is inconvenient and verbose.
 For this tutorial I therefore provide a [header `"my_chrono.hpp"`](source/my_chrono.hpp) that provides an alias `my_chrono::Timer_clock`, a function `my_chrono::as_seconds` that produces an ordinary `double` value, and ditto functions for milliseconds, microseconds and nanoseconds.